Frequently asked questions have been collated to help you find information quickly.

 - Middlesex University

 We have already had interest from other NHS Trusts to join the MyCA partnership.
-Our ambition is to open up the core partners to other organisations in future.
-If you’d like to express an interest in being part of the core partnership get in touch via our contact us page.
+Our ambition is to open up to other organisations in future.
+If you’d like to express an interest in being part of the partnership get in touch via our contact us page.

 What are the benefits of My Care Academy?

 We believe that by joining together MyCA partners can access skills, knowledge, and experience to deliver better care within North Central London and build on our past working relationships and strengths.
 By collaborating together we can achieve more.
 Our launch partners are keen to empower their staff to be the best they can be and also deliver outstanding care.

 MyCA benefits by supporting and or facilitating: